SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/05-Stash.md

 <div class="keypoints" markdown="1">

 #### Key Points
-* Data can be transferred in and out of Crane using scp and Globus
+* Data can be transferred in and out of Stash using scp and Globus
 </div>